Southwest Las Vegas residents deal with flooding after 1.1 inches of rain

 The weather service tweeted that draining water from Wednesday afternoon storms breached a barrier along Fort Apache and Gomer roads.

-The area near South Fort Apache Road and Blue Diamond Road received 1.10 inches of rain, according to the Regional Flood Control District’s website.
+The area near South Fort Apache and Blue Diamond roads received 1.10 inches of rain, according to the Regional Flood Control District’s website.

 “This area is experiencing flooding of up to 2 feet deep.
 Steady flowing water will continue for the next several hours,” the weather service tweeted.